G3 SunCatcher Pontoon Boat Review (From an Owner)

 You'll also find in-deck storage, coolers, bars, built-in GPS and all sorts of features depending on the model you choose.

-X Series - The X Series offers an array of optional features similar to the Elite Series with fewer standard features and not as luxurious of finishes.
+X Series - The X Series offers an array of optional features similar to the Elite Series but with fewer standard features and less luxurious finishes.

 V Series - My personal pontoon boat is a "V series" boat.
 It doesn't have the fancy features of the higher-end boats, but it's hardly bare bones either.